grimy86/Muninn/README.md

 </table>

 ## Summary
-Corvus is a Windows-native SDK provided as a static library with optional DLL support (x86/x64).
+Muninn is a Windows-native SDK provided as a static library with optional DLL support (x86/x64).
 It is written in ISO C++20 using a deliberately minimal, exceptionless C-style design.

 It provides structured access to low-level Windows user-mode APIs, primarily:
 - Win32